 Gretchen E. De Silva

-In spring of 2016 Dr. De Silva initiated the founding of the College Park chapter of Students Engaged in Public Health (SEIPH) and now serves as its faculty advisor.
+In spring of 2016 Dr. De Silva initiated the founding of the College Park chapter of Students Engaged in Public Health (SEIPH).
 SEIPH is a Public Health Science student group, which is focused on creating a space for student networking as well as serving the local community.

 - Ph.D.
 Virology, Johns Hopkins University, Baltimore, MD